 - That the defect in the product actually caused the harm.
 With a pharmaceutical product leading to a medical injury, this will usually require (expensive) expert testimony.

-- That the connection between the defect and the harm was not too remote, too unusual, or for other reasons, should be exempt from liability – this requirement is referred to, in technical legal term, as proximate cause, though a recent rend has been to try and move to calling it “being within the scope of liability”, to prevent confusion with the requirement of cause in fact.
+- That the connection between the defect and the harm was not too remote, too unusual, or for other reasons, should be exempt from liability – this requirement is referred to, in the technical legal term, as proximate cause, though a recent trend has been to try and move to call it “being within the scope of liability”, to prevent confusion with the requirement of cause in fact.

 - That there was legally cognizable harm.

 The defendant would be able, in turn, to argue defenses against these claims, including, for example, a statute of limitations defense – in most states tort statutes of limitations run to two to three years.
 If suing the government, governmental immunity can limit a claim.
 Some jurisdictions apply the defenses of comparative negligence or assumption of risk to product liability claims as well, though not all do.
 Some jurisdictions cap certain kinds of damages.

 Rules of evidence govern which types of evidence can be used.
 As I mentioned, some things require expert witnesses, for example, medical causation, and there are some limits on who qualifies as an expert.
 The standard of proof is the “more likely than not”, or the “preponderance of evidence” standard –the party with the burden of proof needs to show that for each of these requirements, it’s more than 50% likely that its claims are true.